Violin, Viola, Piano, Voice

-Began studying piano at the age of 6, Patricia received M.M. in Piano Performance and Piano Accompanying from Southern Methodist University.
+Ms Patricia began studying piano at the age of 6.
+She received a M.M. in Piano Performance and Piano Accompanying from Southern Methodist University.
 She was honored as Who’s Who International Outstanding Students in American Colleges and Universities.
 Before then, she received Brevet Diplôme from École Normale de Musique de Paris, France, and a B.Lit. in French Literature from Fu-Jen Catholic University, Taiwan, R.O.C.

 At the age of 5, she sang live on her homeland national radio ZhongGuang Broadcasting Cooperation.
 She was a member and piano accompanist of Fu-Jen Catholic University Chorus through graduation.
 She took vocal lessons at homeland and took vocal credits from École Normale de Musique de Paris, as well later the graduate vocal credits from SMU.
 She received Diplôme of Art Lyrique et Chant (studies of voice and drama art) from Conservatoire Municipal de Musique et d’Art Dramatique d’Issy-les-Moulineaux, France.
 She won 2nd and 3rd Medals in Voice of Concours de l’U.F.A.M – International Music Competition for Women Artists Musicians, Paris, France.
 Soprano Isabel Garcisanz was her voice mentor in Paris.
 Patricia also won the positions of Assistant Accompanist and Associate Alto of The National Chorus at her homeland after its Competition.